Physics-50/Module-2/docs/week2.md

 </p>

-An HDMI cable to connect the LCD to a computer, as well as a power cable, are attached to the LCD panel. *You will not need to use these cables at all for this simple investigation.
-Please do not attempt to unplug either of these cables from the acrylic box.* The LCD should be oriented so that the laser shines through it in a direction going from left to right in the figure on the left above.
+An HDMI cable to connect the LCD to a computer, as well as a power cable, are attached to the LCD panel. *You will not need to power the panel or use these cables at all for this simple investigation.
+Please do not attempt to unplug either of the cables from the acrylic box.*

 <!--